 Working closely with Judith we will soon be planning a strategy to help identify individuals affected by vascular EDS who are not currently on the national EDS database.

 Judith and the team work at the UK national EDS diagnostic service which is a specialist service for individuals and families who are suspected to have complex Ehlers-Danlos Syndrome (EDS).
-The two branches of this service are based at The North West London Hospitals Trust and at Sheffield Children’s Hospital.
+The two branches of this service are based in London & Sheffield.

 Dr Diana Johnson is a consultant clinical geneticist working with the EDS national diagnostic service and has expertise in vascular EDS.

 Dr Johnson has joined our medical advisory panel to help the charity further its objective in providing education of vascular EDS to the medical profession and general public.

 Rebecca is currently the Lead Scientist for the Connective Tissue Disorders Service and is a member of the